Introducing The Collaborative Anthropology Network

 - Introduction and Resource tabs in social groups

-- Private groups for cultural groups (also available as a premium subscription)
+- Private groups for cultural groups (also available as a paid subscription to others)

 - Job Board (service fees)